Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Combining Vision and Tactile Sensation for Prediction

+as illustrated in Fig.~\ref{fig:potentialapproaches} (c) and (d).
+Our objective is now to minimise the following cost in eq.~\ref{eq:SPOTScost}:

+where $\alpha$ and $\beta$ are weightings for the modality loss functions; in our work, these are set to 1.0, though future research may explore different weightings. \chadded[id=AE]{Fixing $\alpha = \beta$ avoids the introduction of task-specific tuning and ensures that performance differences arise from architectural design rather than loss engineering.}

+We factorise these models according to eq.~\ref{eq:SPOTSkdl}, where our objective translates into the loss $\mathcal{L}_{\theta, \phi, \psi}(\textbf{f})$ in SPOTS and SVTG with condensed notations by full model training.

-We hypothesise that these predicted tactile frames can be utilised by the scene frame predictor network to improve prediction performance, beyond the boost provided through the context tactile data.
-Furthermore, predicting tactile sensation allows for more complex use within a model predictive control scenario, enabling, for example, proactive slip control \cite{nazari2022proactive}.
+We hypothesise that incorporating predicted tactile frames into the scene frame predictor network will enhance prediction performance beyond the improvement provided by context tactile data alone.
+Additionally, predicting tactile sensations enables more advanced applications in model predictive control scenarios, such as proactive slip control \cite{nazari2022proactive}.

-We perform the above optimisation through the two proposed architectures presented in Fig.~\ref{fig:models}~(a) Stochastic Video and Tactile Generator (\textbf{SVTG}) and Fig.~\ref{fig:models}~(b) Simultaneous Prediction of Optic and Touch Sensations (\textbf{SPOTS}.
-Below we discuss additional layers and key features of the models we developed with this approach.